phavekes/unmangleOutlookSafelinks/README.md

 and will not be recogniosed by a user as dangerous.

+This also inherently introduces the ability to do:
+* Man-in-the-middle
+* Tracking of user clicks
+* Possibly a lot of (unnecessary) redirects
+*Lack of readability.

 This plugin wil change the url back to the original value.